-This is a word you might have seen in the headlines of Italian news stories.
+This is a word you may have seen in the headlines in Italy recently.

-Manovra, as you might guess, can be translated simply as ‘manoeuvre’, a word we’ve borrowed from French to describe a tricky or artful movement.
+As you might guess, manovra can be translated simply as ‘manoeuvre’, a word we’ve borrowed ito English from French to describe a tricky or artful movement.

 C’era ampi spazi di manovra

 The verb in the infinitive in manovrare, and you can follow the standard grammar rules when using it.

 But often you’ll need to add the verb fare (to do).

 To park – literally ‘to do a parking manouvre’

 Una volta ho fatto la manovra di Heimlich a mia sorella